 http://studentservices.fgcu.edu/NewStudentPrograms/parentandfamilymain.html for more information or contact the office at 239-590-7875.

-The Office of Housing and Residence Life offers a number of housing options to suit student’s needs.
-Their primary purpose is to provide a safe, well-maintained place for students to live while attending the university.
-They also strive to create a living environment that is conducive for the personal and academic growth of students during their college years.
-The office provides numerous resources and opportunities for students to develop a strong connection to the university.
-Students will also have the opportunity to meet students from diverse backgrounds and cultures and develop new friendships and relationships Please visit the website at http://studentservices.fgcu.edu/Housing/ or contact the office by telephone (239-590-1700).
+The Office of Housing and Residence Life offers housing options to students in three different residential communities.
+Their primary purpose is to provide a safe, well-maintained living accommodation for students while attending the university.
+The office fosters a living environment that supports the personal and academic growth of residents who live on campus.
+The office provides numerous resources and opportunities for students to enage and get involved in the university community.
+Students will also have the opportunity to meet other students from diverse backgrounds and cultures that will enable them to develop important relationships during their time here at FGCU.
+Please visit the website at http://studentservices.fgcu.edu/Housing/ or contact the office by telephone (239)-590-1700.

 Counseling and Psychological Services (CAPS) provides accessible and quality counseling and therapy, consultation, outreach education, and assessment for the university community.
 Services are based on acceptance, understanding, respect and care for all who seek services.
-Currently registered students are eligible for free counseling services.
+Currently registered students are eligible for free counseling services or can access testing for potential learning disorders at a significantly reduced rate.
 Counseling and Psychological Services is accredited by the International Association of Counseling Services, Inc.

-If a student experiences a mental health crisis/emergency after hours, a CAPS professional can be contacted through the University Police dispatcher at 239-590-1911.
-Please visit the website at https://www.fgcu.edu/caps/ or call 239-590-7950 for more information.
-To make an appointment, come to the CAPS office, 239 Howard Hall.
+If a student experiences a mental health crisis/emergency after hours, a licensed professional can be contacted through our 24-hour talkline at (239)745-EARS (3277).
+Please visit the website at https://www2.fgcu.edu/caps/ or call 239-590-7950 for more information.
+To make an appointment, come to the CAPS office, 228 Howard Hall.

 Prevention & Wellness Services (PWS) is the health and wellness education resource for FGCU students, encouraging them to live well and be well while in college.
 PWS provides programs and events to the student population on topics such as nutrition, alcohol, stress and sexual health.
 Leadership opportunities are available through Peers CARE, the PWS Peer Education group, where students receive training on various wellness topics and support the programming and efforts of PWS.
-Located on the right-hand side of the Wellness Center, PWS also offers a free resource area, where students are welcome to come by and pick up information on virtually any wellness topic and talk to staff if desired.
-Please visit the website at https://www.fgcu.edu/Wellness/ or call 239-590-7733 for more information.
+Located on the first floor of Howard Hall, PWS also offers a free resource area, where students are welcome to come by and pick up information on virtually any wellness topic and talk to staff if desired.
+Please visit the website at https://www2.fgcu.edu/Wellness/ or call 239-590-7733 for more information.

-Florida Gulf Coast University offers a number of health services to its students.
+Florida Gulf Coast University offers low cost, evidence based evaluation and treatment to our students.
 Located adjacent to Parking Garage 2, Student Health Services, a member of the American College Health Association, provides a variety of services including basic medical care, physical exams, gynecological exams and birth control, pregnancy testing, limited prescription medications, screening and treatment of sexually transmitted infections, laboratory tests, free HIV testing, TB skin testing and immunization.
-An afterhour’s nurse telephone system is available to assist with any medical concerns while the clinic is closed.
+An after hour's nurse telephone system is available to assist with any medical concerns while the clinic is closed.
 The staff consists of licensed physicians, nurse practitioners, RN's, and clerical staff.
 Student Health Services is accredited by the Accreditation Association for Ambulatory Health Care.
-Please call 239-590-7966 for information or visit the website at https://www.fgcu.edu/studenthealth/.
+Please call 239-590-7966 for information or visit the website at https://www2.fgcu.edu/studenthealth/.